physiozoo/physiozoo.github.io/docs/sections/intro.rst

   - An open-source graphical user interface (GUI) that provides a user friendly interface for advanced HRV analysis of RR-intervals time series and data visualization tools.
 This enables easy access to HRV analysis without writing any code.

+- *Databases*:

-- *Databases*: a set of annotated databases (dog, rabbit and mouse) of electrophysiological signals including raw electrocardiogram, manually audited peak locations and signal quality annotations.
+  - a set of annotated databases (dog, rabbit and mouse) of electrophysiological signals.

+  - manually audited peak locations and signal quality annotations.

 - *Configuration*